- Facts to Know

 Facts to Know

-Up to 20 percent of people over 70 may suffer from PAD.
+- According to the Centers for Disease Control and Prevention, 12 percent to 20 percent of people over 60 may suffer from PAD.
 Unfortunately, many of them consider PAD's leg pain as simply part of getting older and don't get treatment.

 Questions to Ask

 Review the following Questions to Ask about peripheral arterial disease so you're prepared to discuss this important health issue with your health care professional.